MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/wdac-wizard-create-base-policy.md

 ![Custom filepublisher file rule creation](images/wdac-wizard-custom-publisher-rule.png)

-**Path**
+### Filepath Rules

 Filepath rules do not provide the same security guarantees that explicit signer rules do, as they are based on mutable access permissions.
-To create a fileopath rule, simply select the file using the *Browse* button.
+To create a filepath rule, simply select the file using the *Browse* button.

-**File Attributes**
+### File Attribute Rules

 The Wizard supports the creation of [file name rules](select-types-of-rules-to-create#windows-defender-application-control-filename-rules) based on authenticated file attributes.
 File name rules are useful when an application and its dependencies (eg. DLLs) may all share the same product name, for instance.
 This allows users to easily create targeted policies based on the Product Name filename rule level.
 To select the file attribute to create the rule, move the slider on the Wizard to the desired attribute.
 The table below describes each of the supported file attributes off which to create a rule.